-No organization with a business travel program wants to lose their unused airline tickets.
-In this FAQ, our Account Management and Operations Teams answer 10 questions from customers about how to best manage and reuse those unused ticket credits.
+No corporate travel program wants to lose their unused airline tickets.
+In this FAQ, our Account Management and Operations Teams answer 9 questions from customers about how to best manage and reuse those unused ticket credits.
+We also created this Best Practice Guide for managing unused tickets.

 1. How do I use an unused credit when booking online?

-Travelers can see their unused credits in the Concur Travel online booking tool.
-That said, Concur doesn’t indicate that a traveler should use a particular credit nor does it provide a button to “use this credit.”
+Travelers can see their unused credits in the online booking tool (OBT).
+That said, OBTs don’t indicate that a traveler should use a particular credit.
+They also don’t have a simple button to “use this credit.”

 It is because of the variety of variables that our team reviews those online bookings against the rules the carrier attached to your unused credits.
 When unused credits can be validated, they will be applied accordingly to the new reservation.